Automations

 Extracting Personal Data

 All Privacy Request types go through this workflow phase.
-In this state, API integrations will begin querying for Data Subject PII.
+In this state, API integrations begin querying for Data Subject PII.

-• On Access, Access Categories, Rectification, and Data Portability requests, all API Integrations will query for PII and Direct Contact Integrations will send emails to their respective processors.
+| Access, Access Categories, Rectification, Data Portability | All API Integrations query for PII and Direct Contact Integrations send emails to their respective processors. |

-• On Deletion and Pause Processing requests, all API Integrations (with the exception of Whole-Record Deletion Integrations) will query for PII.
-Direct Contact Integrations do not send emails to their respective processors in this state for these request types.
+| Deletion, Pause Processing | All API Integrations (except Whole-Record Deletion Integrations) query for PII.
+Direct Contact Integrations do not send emails in this state. |

 Pending Action

-All Privacy Requests types go through this workflow phase.
+All Privacy Request types go through this workflow phase.
 This state allows Privacy Managers to review retrieved data and determine what results to send to the Data Subject or what data to delete.
 Requests exit this state after a Privacy Manager selects the Process Request button.

-• Access, Access Categories, Rectification, and Data Portability requests, will send the final notification to the Data Subject after this state and then move to closed.
+| Access, Access Categories, Rectification, Data Portability | Sends the final notification to the Data Subject and moves to closed. |

 Pending Delete

 Only Deletion and Pause Processing requests enter this workflow phase.
 In this state, configured API Integrations execute deletion and Direct Contact Integrations send emails to their respective processors.
+Once complete, the Data Subject is notified and the request moves to closed.

 Before creating workflows, it is critical to understand the Privacy Request Lifecycle in DataGrail.
 Please review the Request Lifecycle Overview before creating your first workflow automation.